leorami/Dev-Tunnel-Proxy/README.md

 3. **Test**: Ensure your app joins the `devproxy` network and works through the tunnel
 4. **Share**: Submit a PR with your example snippet for others to use

-Keep examples generic and focused on common patterns (prefix-kept vs prefix-stripped).
+Keep examples generic and focused on common patterns (prefix-kept vs prefix-stripped). **Always use variable resolution** for upstream services to ensure reliable proxy startup.

 **Note**: App configs in `apps/` are git-ignored to keep the project generic.
 Each team manages their own configurations locally.